xavibeltranurbano/ISIC2020-Challenge-Using-Traditional-ML/README.md

 ![image](https://github.com/xavibeltranurbano/ISIC-Challenge-A-Conventional-Skin-Lesion-Classification-Approach/assets/21214562/03164afe-964d-4b18-83ab-34d0b4354631)
 ![image](https://github.com/xavibeltranurbano/ISIC-Challenge-A-Conventional-Skin-Lesion-Classification-Approach/assets/21214562/61cbd8ac-0de0-4522-bd0a-4fd59d148eee)

 Our proposed classification approach was implemented and evaluated on the ISIC Skin Lesion dataset, containing melanoma, bcc, and scc lesions.
 Various features were extracted from preprocessed images and used for training the machine learning algorithms.
 In general, the proposed CAD system achieves promising results in both the binary and multiclass classification tasks.
-The results are given below:-
+The results are given below: